Waiting for the perfect time to get in shape?

 It doesn’t have to be big or perfect.

-Remember, something is better than nothing and every step forward is a step towards where you want to be.
 Even small things eventually add up to make a big change.

 Maybe you start reading about nutrition.